BlokasLabs/pisound-docs/Home.md

 In case you're having difficulties with getting pisound's driver to run, contact us and the community here: http://community.blokas.io/, provide the exact error and the last command you've executed.

 ## Compatible Software

-pisound is compatible with virtually all Linux distributions and software as it comes with an ALSA audio and MIDI driver integrated in mainline Raspbian Linux kernel (ver.
-4.4.27+).

 Please add or let us know if you have pisound working on a distribution that is not in the list yet!